denoptim-project/DENOPTIM/doc/doxygen/user_manual.md

 The currently available graph editing tasks are:

 *   "CHANGEVERTEX": Changes any vertex matching the vertex query with the vertex given as input and using the given AP mapping mask.
 Requires the definition of these alternative set of additional fields:
     *   `incomingBBId`, `incomingBBTyp`, and `incomingAPMap`, which are respectively the index (0-based) of the building block to use to replace any matched vertex, its type, and the mapping of attachment points (by 0-based index) to use when connecting the incoming vertex to the existing graph.
 Use of this functionality requires the definition of a space of building blocks.
-The space needed to perform the graph editing tasks may be different from that used to create the graph to edit, but is defined using the usual keywords defining the [Space of Graphs Building Blocks](#Toc40912_1191730726)(add internal link) in the primary input file (NB: not in the graph editing task file).
+The space needed to perform the graph editing tasks may be different from that used to create the graph to edit, but is defined using the usual keywords defining the [Space of Graphs Building Blocks](#BBSpace) in the primary input file (NB: not in the graph editing task file).
     *   `incomingGraph` and `incomingAPMap`, which are respectively the JSON formatted definition of a subgraph (NB: it may contain a single vertex) and the mapping of attachment points (by 0-based index) to use when connecting the incoming subgraph to the existing graph.
 *   "DELETEVERTEX": delete any vertex matching the vertex query.
 *   "REPLACECHILD": Replaces any child (or tree of children) of any vertex matching the vertex query with a given incoming graph that may contain one or more vertices.
 Requires the definition of these additional fields: